 I began writing this blog in January 2010.
-I’m a member of the National Book Critics Circle and the Northern California Book Reviewers and chair the board of directors of the Bay Area Book Festival.
+I’m a member of the National Book Critics Circle and the Northern California Book Reviewers and for five years ending in December 2020 I chaired the board of directors of the Bay Area Book Festival.
 Those of my reviews that involve Berkeley authors or stories set in Berkeley appear in the award-winning local news site, Berkeleyside.
 I’m also a member of the Author’s Guild and have been a member of the Science Fiction and Fantasy Writers of America (SFFWA) since the mid-1970s.

 My most recent book is Hell on Earth: What We Can Learn from Dystopian Fiction (July 2017).
 For information about Hell on Earth, go to My newest book is about dystopian novels.
 I’m the author, co-author, or editor of 20 other books, including The Business Solution to Poverty: Designing Products and Services for Three Billion New Customers and the best-selling fundraising text, How to Write Successful Fundraising Appeals, Third Edition.
 For a list of all my books that are still in print, go to My Books.